Octavius-Dante/Arthelais/ex_4/Readme.md

 // directly can access the element with index
 // "apple"

+arrFruits[1];
+arrFruits[2];
+arrFruits[3];

 arrFruits[rrFruits.length; -1];
 // returns last element in array

-// inserting an item into array with index position given arrFruits.splice(1,0, "mango");

 // arrFruits.splice(index position, insert type, "value");

+// inserting an item into array with index position arrFruits.splice(1,0, "mango");

-arrFruits.splice(3,0, "kiwi"); // this isnerts an item in 3rd index
+arrFruits.splice(3,0, "kiwi"); // this inserts an item in 3rd index

-// array index stars from zero - 0,1,2,3,4,5,6 . . . .
+// removing an item in array with index position arrFruits.splice(3,1); // this removes an item in 3rd index

 ```